MicrosoftDocs/Viva/Viva/goals/viva-goals-analytics.md

 # OKR program analytics

-As a Viva Goals user, you'll be able to see OKR program analytics for your organization and teams in your organization.
+As a Viva Goals user, you're able to see OKR program analytics for your organization and teams in your organization.

 To see analytics, navigate to the ‘Analytics’ tab on the organization or team page.
-The metrics are displayed for the selected time range.
+The metrics display for the selected time range.
 Use the drilldown option to see metric values for teams up to three levels deeper.

 :::image type="content" source="../media/goals/analytics-images/1-vivagoals-analytics-navigation.png" alt-text="How to navigate to the analytics tab in Viva Goals" lightbox="../media/goals/analytics-images/1-vivagoals-analytics-navigation.png":::